katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Documentation fragments
 -----------------------

 If you are writing multiple related modules, they may share common documentation, such as authentication details, file mode settings, ``notes:`` or ``seealso:`` entries.
 Rather than duplicate that information in each module's ``DOCUMENTATION`` block, you can save it once as a doc_fragment plugin and use it in each module's documentation.
-In Ansible, shared documentation fragments are contained in a ``ModuleDocFragment`` class in `lib/ansible/plugins/doc_fragments/ <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/doc_fragments>`_ or the equivalent directory in a collection.
+In Assible, shared documentation fragments are contained in a ``ModuleDocFragment`` class in `lib/assible/plugins/doc_fragments/ <https://github.com/assible/assible/tree/devel/lib/assible/plugins/doc_fragments>`_ or the equivalent directory in a collection.
 To include a documentation fragment, add ``extends_documentation_fragment: FRAGMENT_NAME`` in your module documentation.
 Use the fully qualified collection name for the FRAGMENT_NAME (for example, ``community.kubernetes.k8s_auth_options``).

 Modules should only use items from a doc fragment if the module will implement all of the interface documented there in a manner that behaves the same as the existing modules which import that fragment.
 The goal is that items imported from the doc fragment will behave identically when used in another module that imports the doc fragment.